stolostron/cm-cli/README.md

 2. Plugins can be installed with the `kubectl krew install cm`

 ### CLI
+Requires `go` 1.17.
 The binary will be installed in GOPATH/bin

 ```bash
 git clone https://github.com/stolostron/cm-cli.git